shagunn/shagunn.github.io/index.md

 Hi!
 I am an applied machine learning researcher interested in novel approaches for improving healthcare delivery.

-I recently graduated with a M.A.Sc. from University of Toronto, advised by [Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/) in the [Data-Driven Decision Making Lab](https://d3m.mie.utoronto.ca), with a focus on ML for Health.
+I recently graduated with a M.A.Sc.
+Engineering from University of Toronto, where I was advised by [Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/) in the [Data-Driven Decision Making Lab](https://d3m.mie.utoronto.ca).
 Previously I completed by H.B.Sc. in molecular genetics and<br/>neuroscience from UofT.

 ## Research